De Una Vez

 "De Una Vez" ("At Once") is a song recorded by American singer Selena Gomez.
-It was released on January 14, 2021, by Interscope Records, as the first and only promotional single from her first Spanish extended play, Revelación (2021).
+It was released on January 14, 2021, by Interscope Records, as the first single from her first Spanish extended play, Revelación (2021).
 Tapping into her Mexican heritage, "De Una Vez" marks Gomez's first Spanish single, with production from Tainy, Albert Hype, and Jota Rosa.
 It is a rhythmic pop and alternative R&B song with urban elements, discussing themes of love, self-worth, emotional growth, and empowerment.

 Gomez described the song as a "beautiful love anthem".
 The official music video for "De Una Vez" was released to YouTube alongside the song.
 Heavily inspired by her Latin American culture, the mystical video adapts the art style of magic realism and depicts Gomez with a glowing milagro resembling the Sacred Heart, chronicling her personal evolution and healing.
 The video was met with critical acclaim and was nominated for the Latin Grammy Award for Best Short Form Music Video at the 22nd ceremony, marking Gomez's first nomination.
 "De Una Vez" reached top-ten in Costa Rica, Panama, Paraguay, Venezuela, US Hot Latin Songs, and the top-forty on the Billboard Global 200.